 - Employees who are, according to certification by a licensed physician, temporarily disabled and who are not covered by a required state disability plan, shall receive full salary and benefits for a period of such disability not to exceed 12 weeks.

-- Employees requesting a medical leave of absence must first use any available paid leave (sick and vacation hours) to which employee is entitled.
+- Employees requesting a medical leave of absence must first use any available paid leave (sick and vacation hours) to which the employee is entitled.

 - This policy shall apply to all medically certified disabilities, including pregnancy-related disability.

 Sick leave may be used in accordance with the following provisions:

 - Sick leave may not be used prior to accrual.